caipeide/autorace/README.md

 4. After you've collected 10-20 laps of good data (5-20k images) you can stop your car with `Ctrl+C` in the terminal session for your car.
 5. The data you've collected is in the `data/` folder in the most recent tub folder.

->After you finishing training a car can that can drive solely on the track based on the following procedure, you can return to this part and cooperate with another team to collect data on wheel-to-wheel driving (two cars running on the track).
-These data will be benefical for your model to learn how to behave in the presence of another car, such as overtaking and slowing down to avoid collisions.
+>After you finish training a car can that can drive solely on the track based on the following procedure, **you should return to this part and cooperate with another team** to collect data on wheel-to-wheel driving (two cars running on the track).
+These data will be **crucial** for your model to learn how to behave in the presence of another car, such as overtaking and slowing down to avoid collisions.
+Otherwise, it is likely to perform poorly in the main race.

 ##### 2.2.4 Tips